A fresh take on your traditional waffle, these savory Cheddar Cornbread Waffles are the perfect vehicle for chili, and so much fun to eat!

 - cilantro

-- In a smaller bowl, whisk together the buttermilk and eggs.
+- In a smaller bowl, whisk together 2 cups buttermilk and 2 large eggs.

 - Add the wet ingredients to the dry, folding together until just combined.
 Don’t over mix -the batter should be shaggy, vs smooth.

-- Add in the melted butter, and cheese, folding together gently.
+- Add in the melted 6 tablespoons butter, and 2 cups cheddar cheese, folding together gently.
 Again – don’t over mix!!

 - Heat your waffle maker.
 I like to use a high setting (but yours may be different – keep an eye on it!)